landonconover/Proportional-Grids/README.md

 ## Added support

-Mixins have been added to work using [Jake Archibald's Sass-IE method](http://goo.gl/uwyT6), meaning grids for IE are *automatically* created with their media queries stripped out (so no need for an `ie.css` stylesheet).
+Mixins have been added to work using [Jake Archibald's Sass-IE method](http://goo.gl/uwyT6), meaning grids for IE can be *automatically* created with their media queries stripped out (so no need for a specific `ie.css` stylesheet).

-In `styles.scss`, instead of using:
+With this in place, in `styles.scss` instead of using:

 	/* -- Breakpoint (.bp1)
 	------------------------------------------------------------- */